Skip to content

 Decriminalisation works.

-New Zealand decriminalised sex work in 2003 with verifiable success.[27]
+New Zealand decriminalised sex work in 2003 with verifiable success.[37]
 Over 90% of sex workers said they had additional employment, legal, health and safety rights.
-64.8% found it easier to refuse clients and 70% said they were more likely to report incidents of violence to the police.[28]
-Pressure from politicians meant that migrant sex workers were excluded from these protections.
+64.8% found it easier to refuse clients and 70% said they were more likely to report incidents of violence to the police.[38]
+Last minute pressure from politicians meant that migrant sex workers were excluded from these protections.

 The majority of people support prostitution law reform and oppose the criminalisation of clients.[29]